Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Results

-Regarding equalized odds metric, the results in Table \ref{tab:IPUMS-MEDL-2debias} show that the fairness-enhancing MEDL framework scales well to the much larger IPUMS dataset and demonstrates a substantial improvement in prediction fairness.
-In particular, the standard deviations of TPR and FPR within each fairness-sensitive variable's categories show a marked reduction compared to the standard MEDL framework. \textbf{In this larger dataset, we observe this improvement for every single fairness-sensitive variable.} For example, our results on the test folds from the clusters (occupations) seen during training, show the TPR standard deviation for \textit{Age} decreased from 0.16 to 0.047 in fair MEDL FE predictions, a 70.6\% improvement in fairness.
-Similarly, for the \textit{Race}, the TPR standard deviation was reduced from 0.125 to 0.064 in fair MEDL FE predictions, indicating a 48.8\% improvement.
-Further, for the sensitive variable \textit{Sex}, we observe a 33.8\% enhancement in fairness, with TPR standard deviations dropping from 0.139 in MEDL FE to 0.092 in \textit{fair} MEDL FE.
-A similar improvement in fairness for all variables is observed for the fair MEDL \textit{ME} predictions.
-Moreover, these improvements are not limited to seen occupations (the in-distribution-data tests).
-On data from clusters (occupations) unseen during training (OOD data), we find similar enhancements.
-Across \textit{Age} brackets, we observe an impressive 62.9\% improvement in TPR fairness (from 0.272 in MEDL FE to 0.101 in fair MEDL FE).
-Across categories of \textit{Race}, fairness improves by approximately 43.4\%, with standard deviations dropping from 0.145 in MEDL FE to 0.082 in fair MEDL FE.
-Again, similarly, excellent results are observed for the fair MEDL ME predictions.
+Regarding the equalized odds metric, the results in Figure \ref{fig:IPUMS_result} show that the proposed fairness-enhancing MEDL framework has good scalability to much larger data.
+In particular, the IPUMS dataset is over 48x larger than the Adult dataset and we still observe a substantial improvement in prediction fairness.
+For the proposed Fair(ADB) MEDL-NNet, for the full mixed effects prediction, the standard deviations of TPR and FPR for each fairness-sensitive variable show a marked reduction compared to the standard MEDL framework model, the MEDL-NNet.
+In this larger dataset, we observe this improvement for \textit{every} fairness-sensitive variable.
+For example, our results on the test folds from the clusters (occupations) seen during training, show the TPR standard deviation for \textit{Age} decreased from 0.162 to 0.022 in fair(ADB) MEDL predictions, a 86.4\% improvement in fairness.
+Similarly, for the \textit{Race}, the TPR standard deviation was reduced from 0.122 to 0.051 in fair(ADB) MEDL predictions, a 58.2\% improvement.
+Further, for the sensitive variable \textit{Sex}, we observe a 54.5\% enhancement in fairness, with TPR standard deviations dropping from 0.134 in MEDL-NNet to 0.0061 for the Fair(ADB) MEDL-NNet prediction.
+A similar improvement in fairness for all variables is observed for the fixed effects (FE) predictions from the Fair(ADB) MEDL-NNet, (top 2 model rows, Table S11).
+Moreover, these improvements are not limited to the occupations seen (in-distribution data) during training.
+On data from occupations unseen during training (OOD data), we find similar enhancements (bottom half, Table S11).
+Across \textit{Age} brackets, we observe an impressive 62.9\% improvement in TPR fairness (from 0.272 in the MEDL-NNet FE to 0.101 in the Fair(ADB) MEDL-NNet FE).
+Across categories of \textit{Race}, fairness improves by approximately 43.4\%, with standard deviations dropping from 0.145 in the MEDL-NNet FE to 0.082 in the Fair(ADB) MEDL-NNet FE.
+Similarly, excellent results are observed for the Fair MEDL ME predictions (see supplemental Table S11) where the full (ME models) are denoted as the MEDL-NNet model and the proposed Fair(ADB) MEDL-NNet model.

-Importantly, these reductions in standard deviations for both TPR and FPR across various sensitive attributes are \textit{statistically significant}, with p-values consistently less than 0.001 when compared against the baseline MEDL FE and ME.
-Meanwhile, balanced accuracy exhibits only minor fluctuations.
-We find this marginal trade-off acceptable given the substantial improvements to fairness. \\